-- Current insurance card(s). - Questionnaire (given at a previous appointment or downloaded from the Christie Clinic website). - Loose-fitting two-piece nightclothes (avoid silky fabrics; baggy t-shirt and knit shorts are fine.) - Any medications you may need during your stay (none will be supplied by our staff.) - Book or magazine if you like to read before bed. - You can bring a cell phone, but it must be turned off at "Lights Out".
+- Current insurance card(s). - Sleep diary and questionnaire (enclosed, or given at a previous appointment). - Loose-fitting two-piece nightclothes (avoid silky fabrics; baggy t-shirt and knit shorts are fine.) - Any medications you may need during your stay (none will be supplied by our staff.) - Your own pillow (optional; an older pillowcase is best). - Shampoo (you may want to wash the paste out of your hair after the test.) - Book or magazine if you like to read before bed. - You can bring a cell phone, but it must be turned off at "Lights Out".